 The second method of determining whether a SVPTE is a FTE for whom the employer may potentially be subject to the penalty is using the measurement and stability period method.
 Any person hired into a position to work 30 or more hours per week is a FTE and must be offered coverage that will be effective no later than the first day of the fourth full calendar month after their date of hire to avoid a penalty.
-For testing the SVPTEs, the employer designates a period over which the individual will be measured from initial employment for the related initial eligibility, and then there is a related period during which the determination made based on hours worked in the measurement period must remain in effect, the stability period for an individual following their initial measurement period must be at least 3 months and not more than 12 months.
-The stability period for an individual following their initial measurement period must be a FTE after the initial measurement period, such individual's stability period must not be more than one month longer than their initial measurement period and cannot extend beyond the first standard measurement period and any related administration period.
-The stability period is required to immediately follow the measurement and any administration period.
-Different administrative periods may also be used for different categories of employees.
+For testing the SVPTEs, the employer designates a period over which the individual will be measured from initial employment for the related initial eligibility, and then there is a related period during which the determination made based on hours worked in the measurement period must remain in effect, the stability period.
+The initial measurement period must be at least 3 months and not more than 12 months.
+The stability period for an individual following their initial measurement period must be at least as long as the stability period would be for ongoing employees; however if the SVPTE is not determined to be a FTE after the initial measurement period, such individual's stability period must not be more than one month longer than their initial measurement period and cannot extend beyond the first standard measurement period and any related administration period.
+The stability periods may also be used for different categories of employees.